swharden/USB-Counter/builds/2.2/readme.md

 * Move the board ID under one of the ICs
 * Consider horizontally mounted headers and SMA connector to facilitate stacking
 * Clamp diodes should be downstream of the input decoupling decapacitors
+* External 10MHz clock is going into the wrong pin (32 kHz clock).
+Clock should go to PA0/PA1 and USART use alternate pins PD4/PD5

 ## Schematic